Kuchkabal: Scholarly

 The earliest non-Maya attempt to 'reconstruct the political geography of the preconquest Maya' is credited to Diego de Landa's 1566 Relación de las cosas de Yucatán.
 However, it is rather Ralph Roys's 1957 Political Geography of the Yucatan Maya which, by the late twentieth century, became the 'most widely accepted reconstruction of the political geography of contact-period Yucatán.'
 However, by the 1980s, the state of knowledge in the field was still not considered settled, with several as-yet-open questions being deemed 'substantial,' and existing knowledge presenting 'a large number of contradictions.'

-Scholars have customarily conceived of kuchkabalo'ob as 'territorial units in the traditional sense of kingdoms or provinces,' in keeping with sixteenth century Hispano-Maya thought.
-However, recent ethnohistorical literature, from the 2010s onwards, has argued 'that many of the pre-contact kingdoms [or provinces] described by [late 20th century] scholars like Ralph Roys and Peter Gerhard were in fact names for generalised [cultural or geographic] regions rather than polities, and that the kuchkabalo'ob were not territorial units per se [but rather noh kaho'ob or capital cities housing particularly pre-eminent ch'ibalo'ob or lineages, ie housing ch'ibalo'ob who held jurisdiction over neighbouring kaho'ob or settlements].'
-Consequently, as of 2022, competing senses of the term kuchkabal were employed in scholarly literature, ie the traditional kuchkabal-as-a-kingdom or -province, and the innovative kuchkabal-as-a-city.
-The former sense has been described as emphasising territorial extent or footprint, and the latter as emphasising networks or relations of authority.
+Scholars have customarily conceived of kuchkabalo'ob as 'territorial units,' in keeping with sixteenth century Hispano-Maya thought.
+Recently, however, they have tended to eschew this rigid view (of territorially defined provinces) in favour of more fluid ones (of provinces defined by their jurisdiction, for instance).
+Consequently, competing senses of the term kuchkabal are employed in recent literature, namely, the traditional kuchkabal-as-a-territory, and the innovative kuchkabal-as-a-jurisdiction, with the former emphasising a province's fixed extent or footprint, and the latter its dynamic networks or relations of authority.